A Record Number Of Women Will Serve In Congress (With Potentially More To Come)

 After Tuesday's elections, a record number of women will serve in Congress come January 2019.

-With results still coming in, 94 women have won or are projected to win their House races as of early Wednesday morning, up from the current 84.
+With results still coming in, 95 women have won their House races as of early Wednesday morning, up from the current 84.
 In addition, at least 13 women won Senate seats.
 That's in addition to the 10 female senators who were not up for re-election this year.

 Loading...